ContentMine/workshop-resources/resources/docs/blog.md

 - [The importance of Figures and Captions](http://contentmine.org/2015/06/the-importance-of-figures-and-captions/): discussing classification of figures and their role in publications
 - [LIBER Response to STM Statement on Text and Data Mining](http://contentmine.org/2015/06/liber-response-to-stm-statement-on-text-and-data-mining/): legal stuff
 - [#MozSprint – June 4th – 5th, 2015](http://contentmine.org/2015/06/mozsprint-june-4th-5th-2015/): Sum up of the sprint
-- [“We think ContentMine has the potential to transform the way we work!”](http://contentmine.org/2015/06/we-think-it-contentmine-has-the-potential-to-transform-the-way-we-work/): states the problems in neuroscience (edinburgh)
+- [“We think ContentMine has the potential to transform the way we work!”](http://contentmine.org/2015/06/we-think-it-contentmine-has-the-potential-to-transform-the-way-we-work/): states the problems in neuroscience (Edinburgh)
 - []()
 - []()
 - []()